uDALES/u-dales/docs/udales-getting-started.md

 popd
 ```

-where `NETCDF_DIR` and `NETCDF_FORTRAN_DIR` indicates the absolute path to your NetCDF-C and NetCDF-Fortran installation directories.
-Here, we use the utilities `nc-config` and `nf-config` to hint CMake the location of NetCDF, but you can simply pass the absolute path to the NetCDF-C and NetCDF-Fortran manually instead.
+where `NETCDF_DIR` and `NETCDF_FORTRAN_DIR` indicates the absolute path to your netCDF-C and netCDF-Fortran installation directories.
+Here, we use the utilities `nc-config` and `nf-config` to hint CMake the location of netCDF, but you can simply pass the absolute path to the netCDF-C and netCDF-Fortran manually instead.
 You can compile in parallel mode by passing Make the `j` flag followed by the number of CPU cores to use.
 For example, to compile with 2 cores do `make -j2`.

 ### Build defaults/options